-5 Conclusions
+5 Conclusions and Future Work

-The main contribution of this research is a formal framework, and a corresponding working system, for trading space for time when designing probabilistic reasoning systems based on Bayesian networks.
-The research is based on the algorithm of recursive conditioning, and is accompanied with a set of experimental results showing that a significant amount of memory can sometimes be reduced while only incurring a reasonable penalty in running time.
+The main contribution of this paper is a formal framework, and a corresponding working system, for trading space for time when designing probabilistic reasoning systems based on Bayesian networks.
+The proposal is based on the algorithm of recursive conditioning, and is accompanied with a set of experimental results showing that a significant amount of memory can sometimes be reduced while only incurring a reasonable penalty in running time.
 The proposed framework is then beneficial for designing reasoning systems with limited memory, as in embedded systems, and for reasoning with challenging networks on which jointree algorithms can exhaust the system memory.

-Recursive conditioning and the described time-space tradeoff system have been implemented in JAVA in the SAMIAM tool, which is available publically [17].
+Recursive conditioning and the described time-space tradeoff system have been implemented in JAVA in the SAMIAM tool, which is available publically [UCLA Auto-mated Reasoning Group, URL].